 The NZIIP year started out with a strategic planning day resulting in a new vision of creating a connected and skilled intelligence community to enable excellence for people in the intelligence profession.
 From this, our new mission has become to grow and connect the intelligence professional and profession through participation, partnerships, and protection.

 Next we’ll be delving into what this means for the profession practically through a panel and working groups.
-The panel will hear from a Māori Biosecurity Intelligence Network, among others, to develop understanding on a properly organic approach to kaitiakitanga and intelligence.
+Among others, we will hear from the Māori Biosecurity Intelligence Network, to learn about an example of an organic approach to kaitiakitanga and intelligence.

-Meanwhile Mubin Shaikh, Professor of Public Policy at Seneca College Toronto will lead a facilitated discussion on analysing and partnering with vulnerable communities.
+Mubin Shaikh, Professor of Public Policy at Seneca College Toronto, will lead a facilitated discussion on analysing and partnering with vulnerable communities.
 Mubin was previously a Jihadist with the Taliban, who self-de-radicalised and has since led de-radicalisation programmes and partnerships with at-risk communities.
 Mubin’s facilitated discussion was made possible by Babel Street.

-We’ll then finish with a strategic commentary on the future of a more diverse and inclusive intelligence profession, considerate of how participation, partnership, and protection can be woven appropriately through organisational and cross-sector intelligence efforts.
+We’ll then finish with a strategic commentary from a senior leader from Te Arawhiti (the Government’s Office for Māori-Crown relations), on the future of diversity and inclusion, and considering how participation, partnership, and protection can be woven appropriately through organisational and cross-sector intelligence efforts.